 The model running gear is all self made, shafts are 6mm 316 stainless steel, stern tube is brass tube will brass machined bearings, props however are supplied by Keith Bender from the USA.
 The power is via two 540 brushed motors, Battery power is taken from two 12v Nimh battery packs, these feed the Forge distribution board.
 The Rudders were made using Plastic card sandwich and sanded to shape, then these were used as the masters for moulding and casting.
 The deck is made from 3mm plastic card mounted on wooded framing.
 The superstructure is also made using 3mm card.

 A more comprehensive report of this build can be found on Model Boat Mayhem.
+The latest photos show some fittings which have been made in the last few weeks.
+The RAS posts were cast from masters as were the Mark 59 Decoys.

 by Dave Reith